 Singapore is known for its multicultural and religiously diverse society.
-Thus, many different public holidays are celebrated there.
+Thus, many different public holidays are celebrated here.
 Other than religious and cultural celebrations, Singapore also celebrates National Day on August 9 every year.
 This public holiday commemorates Singapore’s independence, which it received on August 9, 1965.

-Chinese New Year (5-6 February 2019)
+Chinese New Year

-Hari Raya Aidilfitri (5 June 2019)
+Hari Raya Aidilfitri

-Singapore National Day (9 August 2019)
+Singapore National Day

 National Day is one of the most important events in Singapore.
 This is because it celebrates the country’s independence.
 This took place on August 9, 1965, when Singapore seceded from Malaysia.
-There will often be events linked to National Day that take place during the days leading up to the holiday itself.
-On National Day, the whole country’s patriotism and passion for the country can clearly be seen.
+There will often be events linked to National Day that takes place during the days leading up to the holiday itself.
+On National Day, the whole country’s patriotism and passion for the country can be seen.
 The national flag will be displayed all over the country.
 There will also be festive sales, fireworks, activities, spectacular performances, and of course, the National Day Parade.

-Hari Raya Haji (11 August 2019)
+Hari Raya Haji

 Hari Raya Haji is also known as Hari Raya Qurban or Eid al-Adha.
 The literal meaning of this holiday’s title is the “Festival of the Sacrifice”.
 The day is usually spent by praying at the mosque as well as and sharing one’s wealth with the less privileged.
 Such activities are what give this holiday its name.
 In certain areas of Singapore, there will also be some bazaars set up.
 They sell products and goods related to the festival.

 Deepavali is celebrated by the Hindu community of Singapore.
 It is the most important festival that they celebrate.
-Deepavali is also knows as the “Festival of Lights”.
+Deepavali is also known as the “Festival of Lights”.
 This is because the day symbolizes the triumph of light over darkness, which in turn is a metaphor for the victory of good over evil.
 Singapore’s Little India is an excellent place to visit during Deepavali.
 During this time, the streets there are covered with colorful, dazzling lights and bright, festive decorations.
 These make it a place to take memorable pictures and take in the remarkable sights.

 Christmas is the last public holiday of the year.
 It is an event full of joy and is one of the most awaited celebrations.
 Both Christians, who celebrate it, and non-Christians alike look forward to this day.
 Singapore’s world-famous Orchard Road is a major tourist destination during this time.
 This is because of the stunning decorations and lights which are put up every year.